espruino/EspruinoDocs/info/Troubleshooting.md

 }
 ```

-That is a complete statement, so when you hit enter at the end it'll be executed immediately.
+is a complete statement, so when you hit enter at the end it'll be executed immediately.
 However if you type:

 ```
 if (true) {